Comparison

 We'll tell you honestly when the other one is the better choice for you.

 Apple Journal is a genuinely good thing, and free, which we'll never argue with.
-It's quiet, well-made, and its on-device suggestions make a daily habit feel effortless — if you have an iPhone, there's no reason not to keep it.
+It's quiet, well-made, and its on-device suggestions make a daily habit feel effortless.
+If you have an iPhone, keep it.
 Where it stops is exactly where Confinity begins.
-Apple Journal is for one person on Apple devices: no shared family archive, no printed keepsake, no place for someone you've lost, and nothing that lasts past the day a family moves away from Apple.
-Confinity is built for a family — invite-only and consent-tiered, voice-first, with links that form on their own as you name the people you love, a grief-aware Remembrance surface, an annual cloth-bound Yearbook, open export and a Trust structure so the archive can be inherited.
+Apple Journal is for one person on Apple devices.
+There's no shared family archive, nothing printed at the end of the year, nowhere to hold someone you've lost, and none of it survives the day a household moves off Apple.
+Confinity is built for a family: invite-only and consent-tiered, voice-first, with links that form on their own as you name the people you love, a grief-aware Remembrance surface, an annual cloth-bound Yearbook, open export and a Trust structure so the archive can be inherited.
 If you journal alone on an iPhone, Apple Journal is a fine choice.
 If the record belongs to a household and is meant to last, that's a different kind of thing.

 Who should pick